4 Ways to Calculate the Value of Your Company

 2. Market Comparables

-For businesses that sell specific products and have similar expenses in every location (e.g., franchises), calculating the value of the business is fairly straightforward.
+For businesses and business owners that sell specific products and have similar expenses in every location (e.g., franchises), calculating the business valuation is fairly straightforward.

 But it’s a lot harder to use balance sheets and accounting to determine the fair value of service-based businesses, such as creative agencies, businesses in an emerging industry, or even specialty clinics.